Swaapnikac/Swaapnika-Portfolio/README.md

-# Artificial Intelligence & Software Engineering Portfolio
+# Swaapnika Portfolio
 ### by [Swaapnika Cherukuru](https://github.com/Swaapnikac)
 Master of Science | Northeastern University
-Specialization in Artificial Intelligence, Responsible Technology, and Civic Innovation
+Focus Areas: Generative AI • Responsible & Ethical AI • Civic Technology • Human-Centered Systems

 ---

-## Overview
+## Professional Overview
-This portfolio presents a collection of projects that demonstrate technical expertise in **Generative AI, Computer Vision, Civic Technology, and Full-Stack Development**.
+This portfolio showcases applied projects at the intersection of **Artificial Intelligence, Public Interest Technology, and Social Innovation**.
-Each repository highlights a commitment to solving real-world challenges through applied research, ethical AI design, and data-driven innovation.
+Each project reflects a focus on **using generative and analytical AI to address real-world civic, healthcare, and community challenges**—aligned with the Burnes Center’s mission to leverage technology for societal good.

-**Note:** The project **CivicFlow AI** is featured at the top as the **demonstration prototype for the AI for Impact memo**.
+**Featured Project:** *CivicFlow AI* — a demonstration prototype developed for the **AI for Impact Program** submission.

 ---